praveens-git-bit/techconnect/exercise2.md

 ---

-### Task 2.2:  Explore the data in the Azure Databricks environment with Unity Catalog (unified governance solution for data and AI)
+### Task 2.2:  Explore the data in the Azure Databricks environment with Unity Catalog (Unified Governance Solution for Data and AI)

 We saw how Contoso utilized DLT pipelines to create a Medallion architecture on their data.
 Now let’s look at how data governance was managed on this curated data across the organization and made easy with Unity Catalog.